hasanyasin/gospec/README.md

 or [Watch](https://github.com/hasanyasin/gospec/subscription) the project to follow updates.

+You can check the `.md` files in spec/ folder; but the most imporant part of this project is the design of the text flow and overall user interface I am going to provide.
+So these `.md` files are not representative of the output I am aiming.

 ## What
 This is a sugar-coated version of
 [The Go Programming Language Specification](http://golang.org/ref/spec).